The dm+d is an information standard describing medicines and medical devices used within the NHS.

 Scan barcodes with a camera

-Click on Barcode to activate your camera.
+Click on the Barcode button to activate your camera.

 Scan a GTIN/EAN barcode (13 or 14 digits) from a pharmaceutical package.